carlonicora/RAW/README.md

 #### Access to Spheres and Paths
 Sorcerers and Mystics have different approaches to how they can access Spheres and Paths of magic.

 Mystics can pick 3 paths from the beginning, as they are the ones given to them by their higher power.
-They cannot learn other paths, but inside those paths they don't need to
+They cannot learn other paths, but inside those paths they don't need to have a spell book from which to learn their spells and they receive no malus when casting.

+Sorcerers are learners of magic.
+They start with 2 paths, one of which is their primary path.
+However, they can learn new paths should they like.
+They can either improvise their spells

 | Sphere & Path                  | Sorcerers | Mystics |
 | ------------------------------ | :-------: | :-----: |